MondoAurora/DustFramework/incubator/dustBootTempAPI/readme.txt

-This boot sources are required for Modular builds.
+These boot sources are required for Modular builds.

 Modular builds start up without a kernel, but the startup routines require some API functions to create the deployment information objects, and perhaps extend them with